 - You must take special precautions before driving.

-Getting assessed for chances of a severe hypoglycemic event
+1. Get assessed for chances of a severe hypoglycemic event

 You should not drive following a severe hypoglycemic event until an endocrinologist or a physician specializing in diabetes has cleared you to drive.
-A severe episode is one that you are unable to treat yourself and where you require outside assistance.
+A severe episode is one where you are unable to treat yourself and where you require outside assistance.

 You generally won’t be able to drive for at least six weeks following a severe hypoglycemic episode, but it may be longer depending on your license type, the reason for the episode and the specialist’s opinion.

 Generally, you will be cleared to drive again when the specialist gives their approval in line with the following: